 Lynn estimates she’s written about 900 songs, she’s never done an official count.

-She has produced 5 albums for other artists including two critically acclaimed albums by her duo partner Lynne Hanson.
+She has produced 5 albums for other artists.

-Lynn tours as a solo artist, also with her stellar guitar player Keith Glass, and with her band.
-She also tours with the LYNNeS.
-Lynn performed her music with arrangements by Peter Keisewalter with the National Arts Centre Orchestra in Oct.
-2018.
+Lynn tours as a solo artist, also with her stellar guitar player Keith Glass, and with her folk/rock band, and style of music she calls FROCK.
+Since the release of “tumbleweedyworld” she also plays with a stellar bluegrass band, THE TUMBLEWEEDS.
+Lynn has performed her music with arrangements by Grammy nominee Peter Keisewalter with the National Arts Centre Orchestra.

-Lynn created a “Winter/Christmas” show that she has performed for the last five years.
+Lynn created a “Winter/Christmas” show that she has performed for the last seven years.
 There is a CD of the live recording “Winter” complete with strings, which she wrote the arrangements for.
-In the five years since the show has been performed she has raised over $10,000.00 for local charities with her “ugly sweater” raffles.
-Her mom Irene designs the sweaters to be "as hideous as possible".
+In the first five years of the show, she has raised over $10,000.00 for local charities with her “ugly sweater” raffles.
+Her mom Irene designed the sweaters to be "as hideous as possible".

 Her song “What If You Were a Refugee” is available on iTunes and all proceeds of downloads go to agencies that help refugees.